EG-lisy/PlasmoVis/README.md

 ## 2. Install PlasmoVis Dependencies

-Proceede installing PlasmoVis dependencies (node modules).
+Proceed installing PlasmoVis dependencies (node modules).

 1. From the terminal, set your working directory inside `PlasmoVis/PlasmoVis`.
-Please note that the project subfolder has the same name of the main one.
+Please note that the project subfolder has the same name as the main one.

 ```sh
 # set your working directory (i.e. folder in which you would like to save PlasmoVis)